 - Environment and global variables are encrypted so that only you can view them.

-You can recover your username or reset your password from the Sign In page.
+If you are not signed in to your Postman account, you can recover your username or reset your password from the Sign In page.
 Click Trouble signing in?

 Enter your account email, check the I'm not a robot box, and click Submit.